Skip to main content

 General Examinations

-All students will, normally by the end of their second year, take general examinations as described on the departmental website.
+All students, normally by the end of their fourth semester and before the beginning of their fifth semester, will take general examinations as described on the departmental website.
+Each of these examinations may be repeated only once in the event of failure.

 Special Examinations

-By the end of the third year, the candidate must take a two-hour oral examination in three chosen categories, as set out on the departmental website.
+By the end of the sixth semester, the candidate must take a two-hour oral examination in three chosen categories as set out on the departmental website.
 The choice of categories should be submitted for approval by the graduate committee at the time of the general examinations or within a month following them.
 Preparation for this examination will be by independent study, with regular supervision by a faculty member for each part of the examination.
 These examinations may be repeated only once in the event of failure.

 Dissertation Regulations